• Skip to main content

 • 🥘 Ingredients

-• 💭 Angela's Tips & Recipe Notes
+• 💭 Angela's Pro Tips & Recipe Notes

 • 😋 More Great Recipes

-• 📋 Recipe
+• 📖 Recipe Card

-Personal story disclaimer - hit the 'Recipe' tab in the menu above if needed (but I promise to keep it short!). 🙂 Ed and I have been married for many years, and this dish is one of our tales!
+Personal story disclaimer - hit the 'Recipe' tab in the menu above if needed (but I promise to keep it short!). 🙂 Ed and I have been married for many years, and this dish is one of our tales.

 For many of our early years, he would tell me how much I would love collard greens (as I had never tried them).
 He is a fan of fried chicken, especially leftover cold fried chicken, as it was a favorite in his childhood.
 He has also traveled a lot more than I have, having been in the ARMY and stationed in many places throughout the US.

 So, during his time in Ft.
 Benning, Georgia, he was introduced to collard greens with his fried chicken (we are both originally from Oregon).
 Now it is a staple, and we have collard greens with many of our dinners.
-It is even requested by our daughter as well, she just loves her collard greens!
+It is even requested by our daughter as well, she just loves her collards!

 🥘 Ingredients

-Just a few pantry staple spices, broth, bacon, onion, and greens!
-You don't need much to get this flavorful dish started!
+Just a few pantry staple spices, broth, bacon, onion, and greens.
+You don't need much to get this flavorful dish started.

 Photo showing ingredients needed for collard greens.